linuxlawson/texpert/README.md

 Expandable Note Area!!

-Transparency: for those who dont want to see too much.
+Transparency (for those who dont want to see too much).

 **Designed for Linux**